David Kitching still remembers the New Year's Eve shindigs he had with hundreds of climbers in his backyard at Natimuk in the eighties and nineties.

 "I just don't want to lose the community I'm part of," he said.

 "If access to the mountain closed they would be out of there like a shot, because the town has nothing else to offer.
-It's got to the point where I was going to build a $500,000 house on my land, but I'm putting that on hold until I know what's going on with this survey."
+It has got to the point where I was going to build a $500,000 house on my land, but I'm putting that on hold until I know what's going on with this survey."

 Mr Wilkins said Easter and Spring were peak seasons for climbers, when the skies were clear and weather not too hot.